hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modeling/4-try-todos-queries.md

 ![Todo Query](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/graphql-query-todo.png)

-Note that some columns like `is_public`, `is_completed` have default values, even though you did not insert them during the mutation.
+Note that some columns like `is_public` and `is_completed` have default values, even though you did not insert them during the mutation.

 ## Subscription